6 Tips to Get Ahead of Black Friday Returns

 The return process – and the customer experience – begins with the return policy.
 A return policy lays out the rules and procedures that dictate how returns work from the customer’s perspective.

 Through the return policy, you can set fair and reasonable expectations for customers, position your return process to satisfy your priorities, and avoid potential confusion before it occurs.

-If you plan on altering your return policy for Black Friday, we highly recommend that the changes are in place well before the BFCM sales spike.
+If you plan on altering your BFCM return policy, we highly recommend that the changes are in place well before the BFCM sales spike.
 In addition, make sure the policy is visible in all relevant channels – both online and offline.
 Otherwise, you may create unnecessary friction among customers.

 The return policy is the starting point of the return process.
 It heavily impacts the customer experience and your operational efficiency.

 3. Standardize & Document your BFCM Returns Process